-Other highlights of the day included the bands that graced the stage all afternoon, and the fact that Breckenridge Brewery swings opens the doors of their brewery and invites you to wander around like you own the place.
+Other highlights of the day included the bands that graced the stage all afternoon and the fact that Breckenridge Brewery swings open the doors of their brewery and invites you to wander around like you own the place.
 Better than any tour, it’s wonderful to really get to see their operation up close and very personal.

 The brewery also provided some good shelter from the weather — the heat when we first arrived, and the rain later in the afternoon.
 This weather pattern is exactly the same as we experienced last year, but it doesn’t seem to dampen anyone’s spirits.
-After a few hours in the afternoon sun the rain was a welcome reprieve from the heat.
+After a few hours in the afternoon sun, the rain was a welcome reprieve from the heat.
 Besides, since only the real die-hards stay through the storm, things loosened up a lot after the rain.
-For example, somehow Jessica found herself manning the beer taps!
-She was a pro, as you can clearly see here:
+For example, this happened…